A payday loan is a small short-term loan. With payday loans, you can’t borrow more than $1,500 and it must be repaid within 62 days.

 You should not be charged for cash cards.
 You can choose to include insurance on your loan at an extra cost, but it is your decision.
-By law, insurance is optional.
-It’s okay to tell the business that you do not want the extra coverage.

 Please be aware that you should never pay upfront to borrow money.
 Though some companies may ask you to pay money to secure a loan, this is illegal in BC.

 - The name, address, contact information, and license number of the payday lender

 - The identity of the person taking the loan

 - A statement that it is a high-cost loan

 - The amount you initially borrowed before interest and fees, also known as the principal

 - The total amount owing, including all fees and interest

 - The date that each payment is due

 - Information about what you can do if they don’t meet their obligations